Jesse Custer: Alamo

-Shot down outside the Alamo, Jesse's death would not be in vain, or, as it turns out, final.
-Having faced down the Saint of Killers (something no one had successfully done before), he had struck a bargain with him.
-Jesse's death would separate him from Genesis, the only occasion that would cause God to feel safe in returning to His seat in Heaven, but God wouldn't know the Saint would be waiting with his twin Colts, guns that deliver wounds no less than fatal.
-When God returned to Heaven, He was shocked to find the entire angelic host slaughtered and the Saint waiting for Him.
-God was unable to move him, first with His holy wrath, and then with the promise of resurrecting the Saint's family.
-The Saint then shot and killed God, freeing the world from His corruption.

-Before his confrontation with Jesse, Cassidy had visited a church and struck a deal of his own, promising God he would hand Jesse over as long as both his own life and Jesse's are spared.

-Jesse, now resurrected and with his lost eye restored, sought out Tulip, who explained she cannot and will not forgive him for betraying her a second time.
-On the verge of parting ways forever, Jesse tracked her down on horseback and asked for her to take him back.
-After seeing tears in his eyes for the first time since his father's death, Tulip accepted his love for her and will to change as genuine.
+Jesse, now resurrected and with his lost eye restored, seeks out Tulip, who explains she cannot and will not forgive him for betraying her a second time.
+On the verge of parting ways forever, Jesse tracks her down on horseback and asks for her to take him back, which she does.

-The last panels show Cassidy, now human after his deal with God, watching the sunset and talking to himself, or rather out to Jesse, saying that he will try to act like a man.

 Powers and abilities

 Skills and upbringing

 After the death of John Custer, Jesse is raised in Angelville by Christina Custer (named after the New Orleans native currently living in Atlanta), along with the corrupted influence of his grandmother and Jody.
 Along with his Bible lessons, Christina also sought a more scholarly education.
 After Christina was taken from him, Jesse continued to be raised by his grandmother, but his parents had already become a major influence on his personality and outlook.
 Jesse also learned how to fight and hunt and shoot, and became proficient in maintaining and fixing machinery, all taught by Jody.
 Jody's immense fighting ability obviously rubbed off on Jesse, who impressed Starr tremendously after Jesse had taken out some of his elite Grail soldiers and evaded capture in France.

 His skills allow him to easily beat the superhumanly strong and fast vampire, Cassidy (at least until Cassidy sucker-punches him).
 Jesse explains that this is because Cassidy has never had to learn how to fight.